Driving in Panama: What You Need to Know

 Add a sudden rainstorm into the mix and you’re in for a challenge of patience and skill for sure!

-Overtaking cars is undoubtedly the most stressful aspect of tackling the rural Panamanian roads.
-Numerous times did we pass a car, or were we passed by another car, only to come way too close for comfort to a head-on collision with a car, bus or semi that happened to appear around the upcoming corner.
+Certainly the most difficult part of driving on the rural roads in Panama is passing other cars.
+Several times we would pass a car or be passed by another, only to be dangerously near to a head-on collision with a car, bus, or semi that managed to materialize around the next curve.

-With a lack of street lights throughout much of the country, a good number of cars without working headlights, and the real possibility of coming across pedestrians or cattle on the side of the road, you can save yourself a lot of risk when driving by planning your travels for the daylight hours.
+With a lack of street lights throughout much of the country, a good number of cars without working headlights, and the real possibility of encountering pedestrians or cattle on the side of the road, traveling during the daylight hours seems safer.
+Thanks to Panama’s proximity to the equator, sunrise and sunset occur around 6:00 year-round.

 What about driving in Panama City?